- Folate is a water-soluble B-complex vitamin that is found in a variety of vegetables, legumes, pulses and animal foods.

 Folate is found in a wide range of foods, including vegetables (especially dark leafy greens like broccoli, brussels sprouts and spinach), fruits such as avocado, as well as legumes, pulses, eggs and some meats and seafood.
 Enriched bread, flour, pasta, rice, ready-to-eat cereals and other grain products are also common food sources of folic acid.

-This article is written by Kris Sollid, RD, with contributions from IFIC intern, Yasaman Salahmand
+This article contains contributions from IFIC intern, Yasaman Salahmand.